A lightweight, type-safe binding to JS promises:

 2310: syntax error, consider adding a `;' before

-For convenience, there are several variants of Promise.all
+For convenience, there are several variants of Promise.all:

-Promises that can fail are represented using the standard library's
+ResultPromises that can fail are represented using the standard library's

-, and its constructors Ok
+Result, and its constructors Ok and Error:

 open Belt.Result;